umr-amap/iamap/docs/source/faq.md

 ## How can I obtain a better resolution ?

 This plugin was developped with ViTs in mind as template models.
 These have spatialy explicit features and divide the image into patches of typially `16x16` or `14x14` pixels.
 By having a smaller sampling size, you will have better resolution but with less context for the model to work with.
+Using a model with smaller patch size will also in the end lead to a better resolution but these models are often heavier.

 ## Which model should I use ?